 6. Light Purple is Great for Modern Look

 Want to give your yoga, meditation, spa, or salon room a trendy look?
-Try something like purple.
+Try something like muted purple.

 7. Gray Shades for a Vintage Look and Feel

-Choosing the Right Colors
+Choosing the Right Colors for a Salon

-Here are a few factors you should consider:
+So, here are a few factors you should consider:

-Colors can represent so much- from you and your story to where you come from or want to go.
+Colors can represent so much- from you and your story to where you come from or want to go – especially if it’s your old business and brand that people know by its colors or logos.

 Whenever you look at your color palette, it should speak to you (and, more importantly- your target market).
+So before going any further, take some time to think about both carefully and choose the shades that closely match them.

 b) Start slow with two colors

-But before creating a comprehensive palette, we want you to start with two primary colors as a base for the others.
+A typical color palette has 4-5 colors that work well together.
+But before creating a comprehensive palette, I recommend you start with two primary colors as a base for the others.

+Also, don’t feel like relying on pre-existing trendy colors – for instance, purple or red isn’t only a “royal” color.
 It entirely depends on the company using it, what sort of purple it is, or what other complementary colors are being used alongside it.

-Choose whichever colors please you most!
-And the simplest approach is, to begin with, two central hues.
+Choose whichever colors please you most – and the simplest approach is, to begin with, two central hues.

 c) Audience and the age group you’re trying to attract